-The Water Treatment Plant in the Town of Slave Lake is changing its disinfection process from chlorination (chlorine only) to chloramination (adding chlorine and ammonia).
+Several years ago, the Slave Lake water treatment plant changed its disinfection process from chlorination (chlorine only) to chloramination (chlorine and ammonia).

 Chloraminated water is safe for drinking by people and animals, cooking, bathing, laundry, gardening and all other general household uses.
 It can be used safely by women who are pregnant, for mixing baby formula, and for cleansing of cuts, scrapes and wounds.